Corrigibility Transformation: Constructing Goals That Accept Updates: Introduction

-Our main contribution is to define a corrigibility transformation that can be applied to a reward function and time discount factor in a Markov Decision Process (MDP).
-It constructs a new reward function that, when paired with a time discount factor of $0$, is corrigible and otherwise incentivize the same outcomes.
-This is a significant improvement on the current state of the literature, in which there exists no way to specify corrigible versions of many goals, and others are only possible with substantial performance costs. \\ In proving that this mechanism results in corrigible and competitive goals, we extend our contribution by introducing a formal definition of corrigibility.
-This is supplemented by showing how the corrigibility transformation can be modified to ensure it is passed along to any new agents created, and that it removes incentives for an agent to change their own goal or beliefs.\\ These theoretical contributions are supplemented by gridworld experiments that demonstrate the effectiveness of the corrigibility transformation for both shutdown and major goal updates.
+This transformation can be applied to any reward function, removing instrumental incentives for goal preservation and defining corrigible goals where the original goal does not terminally value self-preservation.
+This is a significant improvement on the current state of the literature, in which there exists no way to specify corrigible versions of many goals, and others only with substantial performance costs.
+After defining the corrigibility transformation, we show how it can be modified to be passed on to any new agents created.

+We then use gridworld experiments to show that even in very basic environments, standard training methods lead to incorrigible behavior but the corrigibility transformation is effective.
+This is supplemented by an experiment with LLMs, demonstrating that just intervening at the prompt level can drastically reduce the rate at which models obfuscate their chains of thought to prevent being caught by a monitor and shut down.